First Half: February 28 Second Half: June 15 Full Payment: April 30

 Pay or view property taxes for Real and Personal Property.

 Go Paperless!
-You will need a code to register, found in the original 2020 Tax Notice or call our office to retrieve code.
+You will need a code to register, found on your original Tax Notice or call our office to retrieve code.

-Property taxes may be paid online, by county drop box, via mail or in person at the Summit County Courthouse, 208 E. Lincoln Ave., Breckenridge.
+Property taxes may be paid online, via mail or in person at the Summit County Courthouse, 208 E. Lincoln Ave., Breckenridge.
 If you have a home mortgage, verify with your mortgage lender if they will pay your property taxes prior to submitting payment.

 To pay your property taxes online, visit our online payment portal.
 Property tax payments can be made through the online portal with a credit card (Visa, Mastercard, American Express, Discover) or a checking account.
 Third party fees apply ($1.00 e-check, cards 2.25% + $0.75 transaction fee)